aave-dao/aave-proposals-reports/README.md

-# Aave <> BGD.
-Governance reports :lock: :eyes: :ghost:
+# Aave Governance reports :lock: :eyes: :ghost:

-This repository is a public registry of all the Aave governance proposals verified and security-reviewed by BGD.
+This repository is a public registry of all the Aave governance proposals verified and security-reviewed by Aave DAO service providers.
 It will be updated with new reports as proposals enter into the Aave governance voting process.

+As of 29th April 2024, Certora is the service provider of the Aave DAO writing the reports, within their engagement for services formally approved [HERE](https://governance-v2.aave.com/governance/proposal/410/)

 <br>